AlCastilloBa/roadcoin_level_editor/README.md

 The program is based on modes.
 The program can only be in one mode at a time.
 The current mode can be selected with the upper bar buttons.
 The explanation of the modes are as follows:

+## General mode
+This mode allows to set the general level properties (map name, description, coin start position, rotation type, etc).
+There is a button to choose the coin start position directly from the map viewer.

+## Image mode
+This mode allows to choose the images from the level (coin image, background, etc).

+## Rotating Background mode
+This mode allows to choose the rotating background properties (presence or not, image, and position).
+The rotation center can be chosen directly on the level viewer by using a button.

+## Segment mode / Bumper mode / RACCZ mode
+This mode allows to create, edit and delete line segments/pinball bumpers/"round acceleration zones" on the map.
+These are the primitive objects of the game:
+* A line segment is a line that can be a wall, the level goal, or a hazard line.
+* A pinball bumper represents a cylinder that kicks the ball from it.
+* A round acceleration zone is a circle that creates a force that accelerates the coin in a direction.

+The usage of each mode (segments/pinball bumpers/"round acceleration zones") are similar to each other.
+The selected mode implies which type ob object can be created, selected or edited.

+To create a new segment/bumper/RACCZ, press the "New" button on the left toolbar.
+The status bar (lower part of the window) will tell you the steps to be taken in order to create each object (usually by clicking on the level editor).
+The "Align" button allows to toggle a point search mode, that allows the mouse to travel to near points.
+If a near point is detected, it will be marked with a square indicator.
+This align mode is useful to create strings of connected segments (the start of one segment is the end of the previous one).

+To edit the properties of an existing object, press the "Edit" button on the left toolbar and select an object on the level viewer.
+The selected object will be highlighted and its properties will be shown on the right frame of the window.
+At this point, this properties can be edited.

+When an object is selected, it can be deleted by pressing the "Delete" button on the left toolbar.

+On these modes, the object list can be shown and edited on a table format.
+In order to do this, press the "Table" button.
+This button will show or hide a new window with a table.
+The table window and the main editor window are completely synchronized (changes made on one window will reflect on the other).
+The table window has buttons to create and delete objects.
+Selecting an object on the editor selects the corresponding line on the table.
+Adding or removing objects on the main windows will update the table accordingly.

+Once all the level has been edited, the map can be saved using the "Save As" in the "File" menu.
+This will create a file with all the settings and created objects.
+This level file can be added to the roadcoin game, or be opened again with the editor for further editing.